zeusta/Docs/extensions/Guide By Functions/Magento 1/Inventory Management.md

 ![enter image description here](./image_IM%20Rebuilt/image001.png)

-The rebuilt **Inventory Management** for Magento 1 has been released to replace the former one.
-No more complicated pricing plan, the rebuilt version includes mainly features of the **Professional edition** (in old Inventory Management) as well as **new additional features**.
+**Inventory Management** for Magento 1 is especially designed for Magento retails to successfully control their stock with minimum effort and fatest time.
-Together with Magento 1 upcoming extensions: Barcode Management, Purchase Management, Order Fulfillment, Dropship & Reports, **Inventory Management** rebuilt is the critical element in **Order Success combo**.
+Together with other features in our solution: Barcode Management, Purchase Management, Order Fulfillment, Dropship & Reports, **Inventory Management** is the critical element in creating Order-Fulfillment-Success combo.
 Everything in stock is under control, plus, all operations such as add, adjust, transfer stocks are simplified to be completed within the shortest of time!

 ## Terminologies and principles